 Make sure everything is in good working order.
 Check to make sure the rodent-proof mesh on the vents is still intact and that there are working batteries in your thermometer/hygrometer.
 Last winter, in my home root cellar, we found that there was insufficient insulation in the ceiling above the cellar, which made our kitchen floor quite cold, so we added insulation.
 Now is the time to make any small repairs.

 Talk to some local farmers to see who can supply what vegetables.
-When our community root cellar group met for the first time, we made a short list of farmers and everyone agreed to contact a farmer regarding vegetables availability, prices, and delivery options.
+When our community root cellar group met for the first time, we made a short list of farmers, and everyone agreed to contact a farmer regarding vegetables availability, prices, and delivery options.
 We will then decide as a group from whom to order.
-For advice on how much food to order for the winter, see Filling the Community Root Cellar and Root Cellar Year 1 Debrief.

 Then you should be ready to store your vegetables as soon as the temperature drops.